-With its patrician houses and numerous red-brick Gothic monuments, the former capital of the Hanse, now a World Heritage site, is still the most dynamic German city in the Baltic.
-Surrounded by water, the old town is largely traffic-free to the delight of pedestrians and cyclists.
-For centuries Lübeck has been famous for its cellars which are used to mature wines imported from France and for its almond Marzipan.
+With its patrician houses and numerous red-brick Gothic monuments, the "Queen of the Hanseatic League" is now a UNESCO World Heritage Site.
+Surrounded by water, most of the old centre is now reserved for pedestrians and cyclists.
+For centuries Lübeck has been famous for its cellars, used to mature wines imported from France, and for its almond marzipan.

 ©H. & D. Zielske/Look/PhotononstopLübeck